 As an employer or contractor, the importance of developing, maintaining, and following strong contractual agreements cannot be overestimated.
 Legal contracts protect both parties and offer a legal framework for what is expected from both entities, including but not limited to deadlines, rates, policies, and more.
-So, what does it mean when you have to send a contract termination letter?
+So, what does it mean when you have to send this termination letter?

 What it Means to Terminate a Contract